Learn how to buy and sell crypto assets in PDAX using GCash.

 What are some advantages of PDAX over Coins.ph?

-PDAX is an exchange, unlike Coins.ph that has both an exchange and a wallet with its ecosystem.
+PDAX is an exchange, unlike Coins.ph which has both an exchange and a wallet with its ecosystem.
 With it being an exchange, users can focus on trading and investing in cryptocurrencies.

 How to buy cryptocurrencies using GCash